thoughtworks/build-your-own-radar/README.md

 $ docker run --rm -p 8080:80 -e CLIENT_ID="[Google Client ID]" wwwthoughtworks/build-your-own-radar
 $ open http://localhost:8080
 ```

+Note: The other environment variables mentioned in the previous section can be used with `docker run` as well.

 ### Advanced option - Docker image with a CSV/JSON file from the host machine